openquantumhardware/qick/docs/source/tutorials/README.md

 ## Notes

-* Notebooks 00–08 are self-contained and work on any QICK setup
+* Notebooks 00–09 are self-contained and work on any QICK setup

-* Notebooks 09–12 require additional hardware resources (multi-core, streaming, DSP48)
+* Notebooks 10–13 require additional hardware resources (multi-core, streaming, DSP48)

-* Notebook 12 requires a licensed Vivado installation for custom firmware compilation
+* Notebook 13 requires a licensed Vivado installation for custom firmware compilation

 ## Troubleshooting

-If you see "Bitstream not found", check `BITSTREAM_PATH` If tProc commands fail, try `soc.reset_gens()` and `soc.reset_adcs()` For proxy connection issues, verify the board IP and that the proxy is running
+If you see "Bitstream not found", check `BITSTREAM_PATH`

+If tProc commands fail, try `soc.reset_gens()` and `soc.reset_adcs()`

+For proxy connection issues, verify the board IP and that the proxy is running

+If no signal in readout, check DAC→ADC loopback cables, verify `gen_ch` is correct

+Phase rotates with frequency, run electrical delay calibration (see [Notebook 07](./07_Advanced_Generators_And_Readouts.ipynb))